 Victor Harbor

 Around 90 minutes drive from Adelaide CBD.
 A great trip for a sunny day you can be running around on the beaches of the Fleurieu Peninsula before lunchtime.
 Ride the Cockle Train at Goolwa, jump on the horsedrawn tram to Granite Island, visit the Whale Centre or visit on Saturday to check out the Victor Harbor Farmers Markets.
+We love eating at The Causeway Cafe.
 Victor has a billion fab playgrounds too, why not try the Youth Park on the foreshore for the older kids, or the fantastic GT Fisher (Train Playground) right near the Granite Island causeway and amusements.
-Oh and no trip to this area would be complete without a treat from Port Elliot bakery, and Adelaide institution and the place where baked goods are delivered straight from heaven.
 For more on our Family Friendly Victor ideas click here!

 St Kilda